dcquence/media_bbcoder/README.md

 Python script for inputing a movie or tv show's tmdb page number and a video file that outputs bbcode generated for an info page.
-The bbcode output is dumped to a txt file in the same folder as the script, using the title.

 **Important to edit this with your own info.**